x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 - Uses TLS to encrypt the connection based on the domain name of the email add-on service (smart host).

-### Use the Exchange admin center (EAC) to create the outbound connector to the email add-on service
+### Use the Exchange admin center (EAC) to create the connector from Office 365 to your organization's email server to the email add-on service

-To create an outbound connector from the new EAC, navigate from the Microsoft 365 admin center to the new EAC by clicking **Exchange** under the **Admin centers** pane.
+From the New EAC, to create a connector from Office 365 to your organization's email server, navigate from the Microsoft 365 admin center to the new EAC by clicking **Exchange** under the **Admin centers** pane.
 You are now on the New EAC screen.

 1. Navigate to **Mail flow** \> **Connectors**.
 The **Connectors** screen appears.